 DCET 2026 Answer Key Details

-The Karnataka DCET 2026 answer key has been made available for all question paper sets administered in the Diploma Common Entrance Test.
-Diploma holders and qualified B.Sc graduates seeking lateral entry into BE/B. Tech second-year students can now verify their responses by comparing their marked answers with the official answer key provided by KEA.
+The Karnataka DCET 2026 answer key is available for all question paper sets used in the Diploma Common Entrance Test.
+Diploma holders and eligible B.Sc graduates seeking lateral entry into the second year of BE/B.Tech programmes can now verify their marked answers.

-How to Download DCET 2026 Answer Key
+How to Download PGCET and DCET 2026 Answer Keys

 Expert Advice (Important)